-Jessika Eichler holds a BA in Liberal Arts and Sciences (with a focus on political science, law, and international relations from University College Maastricht (NL) and Sciences Po Toulouse (FR).
-In the following years, she specialized in International Human Rights and received an LLM in International Law from the Faculty of Law in Maastricht (NL) and the Raoul Wallenberg Institute of Human Rights (SE).
-In her doctoral research, conducted at the Human Rights Centre and Department of Sociology at the University of Essex (UK), Eichler observed the implementation of indigenous peoples’ right to prior consultation in Bolivia.
-Her findings are informed by research stays in Peru (02/2012-05/2012) and Bolivia (04/2014-04/2015).
+Throughout her studies, Jessika approached human rights from an interdisciplinary angle, embracing different social science disciplines.
+Jessika holds a BA in Liberal Arts and Sciences with a focus on political science, law, and international relations from University College Maastricht (NL) and Sciences Po Toulouse (FR).
+In the following years, she specialized in International Human Rights Law and obtained an LL.M. in International Law from the Faculty of Law in Maastricht (NL) and the Raoul Wallenberg Institute of Human Rights (SE).
+In her doctoral research, conducted at the Human Rights Centre and Department of Sociology at the University of Essex (UK), Jessika observed the implementation of indigenous peoples’ right to prior consultation in Bolivia.
+Her findings are informed by research stays in Peru, Bolivia and Chile.

 Why Law & Anthropology?